My Father Cannot Speak

 GARTH BARDSLEY - LIBRETTIST

-His first book, Stop the World - The Biography of Anthony Newley (Oberon Books) was serialised in The Daily Mail, and garnered 5* reviews from the national press.
-He has written several plays and, as a poet and lyricist, has enjoyed a long collaboration with composer Ben Parry.
-Their numerous works have been performed and broadcast across the UK and America including the RAH, Christmas at Kings, Sage Gateshead, Washington DC’s National Cathedral and The Kennedy Center.
-Their Christmas pop song I Wrote You a Christmas Love Song has been recorded by the Royal Air Force Big Band and the National Youth Choir of Great Britain and was broadcast worldwide in December 2019.
-This year they released a Christmas album, Winter Warmers.
-Garth also writes with award-winning, American composer Gregory Wanamaker and in 2016 their choral work, Laude!, was broadcast on PBS across America and Canada.
-Together they are working on a chamber opera and a song cycle.
-Garth has written three ballets and is currently working on a Christmas project with the renowned choral ensemble, Tenebrae.
+Award-winning opera director Garth Bardlsey studied at St John's College, Cambridge and at the Royal Northern College of Music.
+He has produced for numerous leading conservatoires and international festivals; his production of Britten’s A Midsummer Night’s Dream won the Manchester Theatre Award Best Opera 2016.
+He made his operatic debut with the D’Oyly Carte Opera Company and was a soloist for various opera companies and festivals.
+He has extensive experience in musical theatre and starred in the West End productions of Jerry Herman’s The Best of Times, as the Phantom in The Phantom of the Opera and created the role of Tony in Paul Webb's critically acclaimed one-man play, The Lodger.
+He has recently appeared in Ruth the Musical at Wilton’s Music Hall and Lions VS Elephants at Manchester’s Edge Theatre.
+His first book, Stop the World - The Biography of Anthony Newley (Oberon Books) - was serialised in The Daily Mail, and garnered 5* reviews from the national press.
+He has written several plays , three ballets and a 90’ radio drama Jubilee! broadcast on BBC Radio 3 starring Sam West, Simon Callow and Sophia Nomvete and directed by Andy Jordan.
+As a poet and lyricist, he has enjoyed a long collaboration with composer Ben Parry.
+Their numerous choral and solo works have been performed and broadcast across the UK, Europe and America including the Royal Albert Hall, Carols from Kings (BBC2), Sage Gateshead, Washington DC’s National Cathedral and The Kennedy Center.
+Their Christmas pop song, I Wrote You a Christmas Love Song has been recorded by the Royal Air Force Central Band and the National Youth Choir and was broadcast worldwide in December 2019.
+In 2023 they released a Christmas album, Winter Warmers with Audio Network.
+Garth also writes with award-winning American composer Gregory Wanamaker and in 2016 their choral work, Laude!, was broadcast on PBS across America and Canada.
+Garth created A Christmas Conversation for the renowned choral ensemble Tenebrae, which was performed around the UK and in London at the Wigmore Hall and St Martin-in-the-fields featuring Clive Mantle as the actor.

-Garth has been a senior lecturer in opera studies and performance practice at the Royal Northern College of Music.
-He has taught at the RCM, RAM, East 15, Crane School of Music in New York State and Guildford School of Acting.
-He has recently returned from a year’s Visiting Associate Professorship at New York University in Manhattan where he was Director of Opera and Musical Theatre.
-Garth joined the University of Plymouth in September 2021.
+Garth has been a director and lecturer in opera studies and performance practice at leading conservatoires including the Royal Northern College of Music, the Royal College of Music, Royal Academy of Music, The Crane School of Music, New York and at New York University where he was Director of Opera and Musical Theatre.
+Garth was also a senior lecturer at University of Plymouth.